-d) The proposed design, appearance and finishes would not be in keeping with the existing dwellinghouse or surrounding properties and would adversely impact on the character of the area.
+d) The proposed design, appearance and finishes would not be in keeping the existing dwellinghouse or surrounding properties and would adversely impact on the character of the area.

-Response: It is noted that the applicant has amended the originally proposed finishing materials and it is now proposed to finish the development in facing brick to match the existing dwellinghouse, with a slate roof and grey windows.
-In principle the proposed materials are considered to be acceptable, however a condition would be attached to any consent issued requiring full details of all proposed materials to be submitted to and approved by the Planning Service prior to development works taking place on site.
+Response: It is noted that, the applicant has amended the originally proposed finishing materials and it is now proposed to finish the development in cement render with a mock stone block pattern to match the existing dwellinghouse, with a slate roof and grey windows.
+In principle the proposed materials are considered to be acceptable, however, a condition would be attached to any consent issued requiring full details of all proposed materials to be submitted to and approved by the Planning Service prior to development works taking place on site.